 Years went by and then the sheriff's wife went to the village of Vopnafjörður to buy supplies.
 In the store, she saw the elf woman helping herself to some of the rarest and finest goods in the store.
 The sheriff's wife said to the elf woman in a friendly voice, "So, here we meet again."

 The elf woman turned around and without a word of reply, spit into her eye.
 Afterwards, the sheriff's wife could never see the elf people or their buildings again.

 This is a folk-tale in the collection by Jón Árnason.
 The shawl in this story was used for a long time as an altar cloth in the church at Hof and is now preserved in the National Museum of Iceland.
 Bustarfell is an amazing turf farm in northeast Iceland and now is a very active heritage museum.

-In one month, we will enjoy the 98th annual Icelandic National League of North America Convention and a visit to North Dakota from Cathy Josephson and Margrét Hallgrímsdóttir - featured in the convention.
+[UPDATE: the convention referenced here happened in 2017] In one month, we will enjoy the 98th annual Icelandic National League of North America Convention and a visit to North Dakota from Cathy Josephson and Margrét Hallgrímsdóttir - featured in the convention.
 About 25 people from Iceland will be in attendance and we are very excited that they will attend.